aandreev0/fsmh/chapters/1-basics/alignment-debugging.md

 - Test samples for different parts of the microscope: fluorescent dye like FITC for illumination PSF (e.g. light-sheet or [2P-LSM](https://www.newport.com/mam/celum/celum_assets/Figure_297-Photonics_Handbook_800w.jpg)); fluorescent beads for characterizing detection PSF; sample fixed on slides or in [3D polymer gels](https://www.mypolymers.com/bio-133-enables-diverse-applications-in-fluorescence-microscopy-2/)

 ## Building microscope for easier alignment

+CAD-based design helps with faster and more accurate assembly and with finding potential issues earlier.
+Other tools that help with building better microscope is use of cage systems for rough pre-alignment, centering elements on the tapped holes of the optical table, and having mirror pairs upstream of critical elements that require light being aligned along optical axis.
+Image planes (if there are several, e.g. 4f relay system) should be accessible for investigation.
+If the main light source is invisible light, consider adding a low-power visible light laser that can be used as a guide.